bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-10-04-newsletter.md

   confirmed the existence of the vulnerability and that it was fixed in btcd version 0.24.2.
-Anyone running an older version of btcd is encouraged to upgrade to the [latest release][btcd v0.24.2], which was already announced as security critical.
+Anyone running an older version of btcd is encouraged to upgrade to the [latest release][btcd v0.24.2], which was already announced as security critical. {% assign timestamp="0:54" %}

 ## Releases and release candidates